 public override void Input0_ProcessInputRow(Input0Buffer Row) { /* * Add your code here */ string name = Row.FirstName + " " + Row.LastName; Row.FullName = FirstLetterUppercase(name); } // Function to Convert the First Character to UpperCase private string FirstLetterUppercase(string name) { // Check whether String is empty. if (string.IsNullOrEmpty(name)) { return string.Empty; } // Converting First Character to Upper Case. return char.ToUpper(name[0]) + name.Substring(1); }

-STEP 12: Click on the Mappings tab to check whether the source columns mapped to the destination columns.
+STEP 12: Click on the Mappings tab to check whether the source columns are mapped to the destination columns.

 Click OK to finish creating our Package.

-STEP 13: Right-click on the SSIS Script Component as Transformation Package in the Solution Explorer, and select Execute Package.
+STEP 13: Right-click on the SSIS Script Component as Transformation Package in the Solution Explorer and select Execute Package.

-USE [SSIS Tutorials] GO SELECT [FirstName] ,[LastName] ,[FullName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [SSIS Script Component as Transformation]
+SELECT [FirstName] ,[LastName] ,[FullName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [SSIS Script Component as Transformation]

 OUTPUT